 Adding third-party SFTP access looks a little bit different depending on which hosting platform you're on.
-Not sure which platform you're on?
+Not sure which platform you're on, next-gen or classic?
 Start here.

 If you need to grant SFTP access to a third party for a site, you can do this from within Virtualmin.
 Here's how:

 - Go to Edit Users and select Add a Website FTP User.
 This is located on the top right.

 - Choose SCP only permissions.
 They will need to use SFTP (port 22) to connect, as unencrypted FTP is disabled.